 Providers such as SOS, Acronis, JustCloud, BackupGenie, and ZipCloud all let you backup from a NAS device simply by selecting it as a file location.
 However, some providers may charge you annually for the privilege.

 Furthermore, you can also create backups of network drives using SpiderOak, Memopal, and LiveDrive– all of which let you map the drive so that it can be recognized.
-Fortunately, this process is simple and there are walkthrough guides available with those services that will help you get it setup.
+Fortunately, this process is simple and there are walkthrough guides available with that will help you get them set up.

 NAS Backups Conclusion